ampify-io/plugins/README.md

 };
 ```

-You cam also use module.exports:
+You can also use module.exports:

 ```javascript
 module.exports = () => {